Parallel Weighted Random Sampling: Experiments

+All of our implementations are publicly available as free software.
+The code and scripts for the first part of our experiments, problems \POne and \PWith, can be found at \url{https://github.com/lorenzhs/wrs}, while the artifacts for problem \PRes are available at \url{https://github.com/lorenzhs/reservoir}.

-\subparagraph*{Implementation Details.} We implemented alias table construction using our parallel splitting algorithm (\psa, \cref{se}) and output-sensitive sampling with replacement (\osens, \cref{kwith}), as well as a shared-memory version of the distributed algorithm (\twolvl, \cref{dist}, \cref{thm:dist_simple}-\eqref{eq:replicated}).
-The \twolvl algorithm can either use Vose's method (\twoclassic, Algorithm~\ref{alg:vose}) or our sweeping algorithm of \cref{seq} (\twosweep, Algorithm~\ref{alg:simpleSweep}) as base case.
-For \osens, we use an additional optimization that aborts the tree descent and uses the base case bucket table when fewer than 128 samples are to be drawn from at least half as many items.
-The resulting elements are then deduplicated using a hash table to ensure that each element occurs only once in the output.
-A variant without this deduplication is called \osnd and may be interesting if items \emph{may} be returned multiple times.
-We also implemented sequential versions of both alias table construction methods.
-Both of the machines used require some degree of Non-Uniform Memory Access (NUMA) awareness in memory-bound applications like ours.
-Thus, in our parallel implementations, all large arrays are distributed over the available NUMA nodes, and threads are pinned to NUMA nodes to maintain data locality.
-All pseudorandom numbers are generated with 64-bit Mersenne Twisters \cite{MatNis98}, using the Intel Math Kernel Library (MKL) \cite{intel-mkl} on the Intel machine and \texttt{dSFMT}\footnote{\url{http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/}, version 2.2.3} on the AMD machine.
-All of our implementations are publicly available under the GNU General Public License (version 3) at \url{https://github.com/lorenzhs/wrs}.
+\paragraph*{Optimizations} For the output sensitive algorithm \osens, we use an additional optimization that aborts the tree descent and uses the base case bucket table when fewer than 128 samples are to be drawn from at least half as many items.
+The resulting items are then deduplicated using a hash table to ensure that each item occurs only once in the output.
+A variant without this deduplication is called \osnd and can be useful for applications that allow the total multiplicity of sampled items to be split over several occurrences.

-Compared to the descriptions in \cref{prel:alias,se}, we performed a minor modification to construction of the tables to improve query performance.
-In the alias table, we store tuples $(w_i,A=[i,a_i])$ of a weight $w_i$, item $i$ and alias $a_i$.
-This allows for an optimization at query time, where we return $A[\texttt{rand}()\cdot W/n \geq w_i]$, saving a conditional branch.
-When indices are 32-bit integers and weights are 64-bit doubles, this does not use additional space since the record size is padded to 128 bits anyway.
+All alias table queries are implemented in a branchless manner.
+To do so, we store the bucket index and its alias in a temporary array $A$ of size two, and use indexing with the conditional to return the correct item.
+Using the notation of \cref{prel:alias}, let $A[0]=r$ and $A[1]=a_r$.
+The query then returns $A$ indexed with whether the coin came up heads (0) or tails (1), which uses the result of a comparison as an index into $A$ instead of a conditional branch.
+The result is an improvement of 20\,\% to 25\,\% in sequential query times (measured for $n=10^8$ items).
+In a parallel setting, this optimization yields a smaller improvement since memory access costs dominate.

+\paragraph*{Input Data} Unless specified otherwise, we use uniformly random weights from the interval $(0,1]$ as inputs.
+In our query experiments, we additionally use random permutations of the weights $\set{1^{-s},2^{-s},\ldots,n^{-s}}$ for a parameter $s$ to obtain more skewed ``power-law'' or Zipf-like distributions.
+For reservoir sampling, the weights were scaled to the interval $(0,100]$.